Getting Started

 • "Take notes on the following plan: ..."

-• "Create a task to email me the weather every morning."
+• "Email me the weather every morning."

 Key ideas